 Ashibetsu was also once Sorachi’s major coal mining town.
 You can switch to Chuo Bus here for a scenic byway to Asahikawa passes through the lovely Shinjo Pass and Kamuikotan gorge.

-BOARDING ›› A few kilometers after Nokanan (km) you spend about 10 minutes in Takisato Tunnel (5595m) and Shimanoshita Tunnel (2839m), then you meet the charming city of Furano.
+A few kilometers after Nokanan you spend about 10 minutes in Takisato Tunnel (5595m) and Shimanoshita Tunnel (2839m), then you meet the charming city of Furano across Sorachi-gawa.

-Yamabe is the base for climb to the sharp-edged Ashibetsu-dake (芦別岳: 1726m), where you can admire the mountain from the platform.
+Yamabe is the base for climb to the sharp-edged Ashibetsu-dake (1726m) on the rugged Yubari Mountains, where you can admire the mountain from the platform.
 The trailhead of Yamabe Natural Park Taiyo-no-sato is about 4km west of the train station (taxi costs around ¥1500).

-BOARDING ›› Alternative JR buses connect Higashi-Shikagoe with Shintoku (1hr) on Route 38, stopping at Ikutora and Ochiai.
+Alternative JR buses (列車代行バス) connect Higashi-Shikagoe with Shintoku (1hr) on Route 38, stopping at Ikutora and Ochiai stations.

-BOARDING ›› Alternative JR buses cross the dynamic Karikachi Pass (狩勝峠: 644m) on the border of Kamikawa and Tokachi regions.
-Most buses pause at Sahoro Resorto (サホロリゾート) with ski slopes, hotels and the Bear Mountain.
+Stopping after Ochiai, alternative JR buses cross the dynamic Karikachi Pass (644m) on the border of Kamikawa and Tokachi regions.
+Most buses pause at Sahoro Resorto with ski slopes, hotels and the Bear Mountain.

-The refreshing highland town Shintoku is a main gateway of Western Tokachi.
-Shintoku is famed for high-quality soba, the train station area has some excellent noodle shops.
+The refreshing highland town Shintoku is a main gateway of Western Tokachi and famed for high-quality soba.
+The train station area has some excellent noodle shops.

 You will have a layover if you are continuing east to Obihiro on the JR Nemuro Line or west to Sapporo on the JR Sekisho Line.